Healthy Grilled Peach Salsa takes full advantage of summertime’s bounty of fresh peaches, garden cucumbers, and ripe plum tomatoes!

 The result is this amazingly fresh grilled fruit salsa recipe which can also pull double-duty as a fruit topping for cooked pork chops or even fish!

 **Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Grilled Peach Salsa is available at the end of this post.
-OR click on the “jump to recipe” text (found below) to be taken directly to the recipe.
+OR click on the “jump to recipe” text (found above) to be taken directly to the recipe.